alenba2/ai-chatbot-vercel/README.md

 Your app template should now be running on [localhost:3000](http://localhost:3000/).

+Requires your own .env file with your own: OPENAI_API_KEY and ASSISTANT_ID.
+Instructions are in the .env.example file

 ## Authors

 This library is created by [Vercel](https://vercel.com) and [Next.js](https://nextjs.org) team members, with contributions from: